Kenji776/Salesforce-JWT-oAuth-Tool/readme.txt

 Question: What is the config file?

 Answer: The config file (config\config.json) is a JSON structured list of configuration parameters you can adjust as needed for your specific orginzation.
-If a config file is not found when the progrma is started an empty one will be created that you can then populate with your values.
+If a config file is not found when the program is started an empty one will be created that you can then populate with your values.

 Question: In the config file should I use the standard salesforce domains (test.salesforce.com/login.salesforce.com) for the loginURI and tokenURI or my custom domain?

+loginURI = where to send login requests.
+It should be either "https://test.salesforce.com" or "https://login.salesforce.com" tokenURI = where to token requests.
+It should be either "https://test.salesforce.com/services/oauth2/token" or "https://login.salesforce.com/services/oauth2/token" authorizationURI = where to token requests.
+It should be either "https://test.salesforce.com/services/oauth2/authorize" or "https://login.salesforce.com/services/oauth2/authorize" client_id = The Id of your connected app.
+Go to setup -> App Manager -> Your app -> View -> Consumer Key client_secret = The secret key for your app.
+Go to setup -> App Manager -> Your app -> View -> Consumer Secret - > click to reveal user = Salesforce username for the user you want to authenticate and get JWT for. certificate_key_file = Key file for the certificate you provided to your connected app oauth_redirect_url = some listener page that Salesforce can call that will read the access_token param.
+The default of https://oauthdebugger.com/debug should work fine. oauth_scope = space seperated list of oAuth scope permissions as defined in your connected app. custom_domain = your custom salesforce domain if you have one (this property will be automatically set in a later release)

 Answer: Use the standard Salesforce domains; test.salesforce.com for sandboxes and login.salesforce.com for production and developer orgs.